arshghanchi/arshghanchi-Mac-app-developer-intern-repo/Professionalism-Reflection.md

 ### **Giving feedback:**
 - Focus on behaviours and actions, not personality
 - Be specific: *what* needs improvement and *why*
-- Assume good intent—everyone wants to do well
+- Assume good intent everyone wants to do well
 - Provide examples and suggestions

 ### **Receiving feedback:**